qunitjs/qunit/docs/QUnit/only.md

 ---
 layout: default
 title: only
-description: Adds a test to exclusively run, preventing all other tests from running.
+description: Adds a test to exclusively run, preventing any other tests not defined with `QUnit.only()` from running.
 categories:
   - main
 ---

 ## `QUnit.only( name, callback )`

-Add a set of tests to exclusively run, preventing other tests from running.
+Adds a test to exclusively run, preventing any other tests not defined with `QUnit.only()` from running.

 | parameter | description |
 |-----------|-------------|